Qubic-Solutions/HiveOS/readme.md

 # OXZD Custom Wrapper for HiveOS

-This setup uses the **OXZD Miner**, configured via the `oxzd_config.json` file, to define the primary mining algorithm and optional idle algorithms for both GPU and CPU.
+This setup uses the **OXZD Miner**, configured via the Custom User Config to write the correct`oxzd_config.json` file for OXZD, to define the primary mining algorithm and optional idle algorithms for both GPU and CPU.

 ---

 ## Configuration

-All settings are defined in the Custom User Config file.
+All settings are defined in the HiveOS Custom User Config.

 ---